|

 Veggies in Diet May Cut Lung Cancer Risk - WebMD, 9/27/05 -

-"the people who consumed the highest
+"the people who consumed the highest amount of

-with the lowest phytoestrogen intake from food" - [Abstract]
+the lowest phytoestrogen intake from food" - [Abstract]

 -